pytorch/kineto/tb_plugin/README.md

 Total Duration: The accumulated time of all calls of this kernel.

-Mean Duration: The average time duration among all calls.
-That's "Total Duration" divieded by "Calls".
+Mean Duration: The average time duration of all calls.
+That's "Total Duration" divided by "Calls".

 Max Duration: The maximum time duration among all calls.

 Min Duration: The minimum time duration among all calls.

-Note: This duration just records a kernel's elapsed time on GPU device.
+Note: This duration only includes a kernel's elapsed time on GPU device.
 It does not mean the GPU is fully busy during this time interval.
-In another word, GPU occupancy may be less than 100% during this time interval.
+In another word, GPU [occupancy](https://docs.nvidia.com/gameworks/content/developertools/desktop/analysis/report/cudaexperiments/kernellevel/achievedoccupancy.htm) may be less than 100% during this time interval.

 The top pie chart is a visualization of "Total Duration" column.
-It could show each kernel's time percentage more straight forward.
+It makes the breakdowns visible at a glance.
-Only N kernels with top most accumulated time will be shown in the pie chart.
+Only the top N kernels sorted by accumulated time (configurable in the text box) will be shown in the pie chart.
-And you can change this N in the text box.

 The search box enables searching kernels by name.